 Children in Reception, Years 1 and 2 are entitled to receive Universal Free School meals.
 Children can choose from the hot meal on the menu or a delicious Jacket Potato.
+During the academic year Norse offer taster days, when all children in Reception, year 1 and year 2 ordered a meal to sample (even if they bring their own packed lunch).
 For KS2 children, (Years 3 to 6) who are not entitled to Free School Meals, school lunches can be ordered at the start of the day.
 School Packed lunches are also available.

-We are very fortunate to have school meals cooked on the premises, serving a choice of main meal and dessert.
+School lunches are provided by Norse.
+They are cooked at one of our nearby partnership schools and served on site in our school canteen, serving a choice of main meal and dessert.
 Please see the school secretary if you wish to apply for free school meals, which include hot dinners and packed lunches.
 If you prefer to provide your own packed lunch, please ensure the meal does not include fizzy drinks, chocolate bars or sweets of any kind.
 We are not able to give credit for school meals.